 YouTube

-YouTube is the most-cited source for Perplexity, Grok, and Gemini.
+YouTube is a top source for Gemini and Grok, and dominates Google AI Overviews.
 Video metadata and transcripts are what AI extracts.

 Do this: